vighnesh-radhakrishnan/final-round-fullstack-vighnesh-radhakrishnan/README.md

 The vendor creation panel uses a simplified single-step form instead of Ramp's multi-step workflow, collecting basic vendor information with dropdown selections for payment and tax details (Not a full copy of original Ramp experience).

-The current scrolling experience is incorrect; the vendor section should scroll independently, with the table header remaining fixed.
+Currently the header for the table is not fixed as per the original Ramp's UI this needs to be addressed

 ## Author